gtiosclub/bootcamp-module-4/README.md

 - [ ] Implement properties of a protocol
 - [ ] Write a protocol from scratch
 - [ ] Extend functionality of a protocol
+- [ ] Implement a class which is paramaterized with a generic type
+- [ ] Implement a generic struct based on a protocol
 - [ ] Create a custom Error type
 - [ ] Utilize do-catch for error handling
 - [ ] Utilize optional conversion for error handling